joeyhage/homebridge-alexa-smarthome/README.md

 Echo devices appear in HomeKit as Televisions which enables media control via the [Control Center remote controls](https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos).

+Echo devices are added to HomeKit as external accessories that need to be added manually.
+Restart Homebridge and review the Homebridge logs for a message similar to: `Please add [DEVICE NAME] manually in Home app.
+Setup Code: xxx-xx-xxx`

 To use the Control Center remote controls, follow [these instructions](https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos) to add the remote to your device's Control Center.
 Once the remote is open, you can change the device you are controlling using the `⌄` arrow next to the device name at the top of the screen.

 Remote control features - **you must start the media on the Echo (music, audio book, etc) before you can control it.
 It may take up to a minute for the remote to start working once media is playing**: